 Dear DePauw Community,

-COVID-19 is transmitted mainly from person-to-person by respiratory droplets from coughing and sneezing and spending more than a few minutes in close contact (within about 6 feet) with an infected person.
+A: COVID-19 is transmitted mainly from person-to-person by respiratory droplets from coughing and sneezing and spending more than a few minutes in close contact (within about 6 feet) with an infected person.
 The best way to prevent illness is to avoid being exposed to the virus.
 It is also possible that the virus spreads from contact with infected surfaces.
 A person touches a contaminated surface and then touches their eyes, nose or mouth.
 This is not felt to be a frequent mode of transmission, however.

 Fever (temperature of >100.4 F or 38 C)